Herbert W. Tullgren

-Herbert Wallace Tullgren (July 5, 1889 - February 23, 1944) was an American architect active throughout 1910s-1930s.
-He was centered in Milwaukee, Wisconsin, but his work can be seen in different locations throughout Wisconsin such as Whitefish Bay, Waukesha, Shorewood, and Fond du Lac.
-His designs made use of Art Deco and Art Moderne, which was popular during the time.
+Herbert Wallace Tullgren (July 5, 1889 - February 23, 1944) was an American architect active from the 1910s-1944.
+He was centered in Milwaukee, Wisconsin, but his work can be seen in different locations throughout Wisconsin, such as Whitefish Bay, Waukesha, Shorewood, and Fond du Lac.
+His designs made use of Art Deco and Art Moderne, which were popular during the time.
+Tullgren was the foremost Milwaukee architect practicing in the Art Deco and Art Moderne styles of the early twentieth century.

 Biography

-Tullgren was born in Chicago, Illinois, in July 1889, the second child to Martin and Barbara (née Kregness) Tullgren.
-During 1894, Martin Tullgren caught the gold rush fever, and left Chicago with his family to become a prospector in Black Hills, South Dakota.
+Tullgren was born in Chicago, Illinois, the second child of Martin and Barbara (née Kregness) Tullgren.
+In 1894, Martin Tullgren caught the gold rush fever, and left Chicago with his family to become a prospector in Black Hills, South Dakota.
 Later, he would work as a superintendent of the mines for the Storm Cloud Mining Company in Arizona.
-The family lived in Maple Gulch on Crown King road, about 11 miles southeast of Prescott, Yavatapi Territory, Arizona, and used a mule as a means of transportation.
-By the end of the Tullgren's time in Arizona, Martin worked at Homestake Mining Company building and assisting in timbering, and supporting of galleries.
+The family lived in Maple Gulch and used a mule as a means of transportation.
+By the end of the Tullgren's time in Arizona, Martin worked at Homestake Mining Company building and assisting in timbering and supporting of galleries.

-In 1900, the family moved back to Chicago, where Martin, along with Chicagoan partner Archibald “Archie” Hood, set up their own practice, Hood & Tullgren.
-The pair received contracts from people/companies such as Chief Justice Fuller, Montgomery Ward & Co., and other leading firms in Chicago.
+In 1900, the family moved back to Chicago, where Martin, along with Chicago partner Archibald Hood, set up their own practice architecture firm, Hood & Tullgren.
+The pair received contracts from people/companies such as United States Supreme Court Chief Justice Melville Fuller, Montgomery Ward & Co., and other leading firms in Chicago.
 By 1902, they had moved their business, and Martin's family including Herbert, to Milwaukee.
 Herbert, under Hood & Tullgren, began his architectural training with his father, which proved to be the only formal architectural education he would receive.

-In 1907, Herbert left Milwaukee to attend Staunton Military Academy in Staunton, Virginia.
+In 1907, at age 18, Tullgren left Milwaukee to attend Staunton Military Academy in Staunton, Virginia.
 However, he only spent a year there.
 Afterwards, he began work as a draftsman with his father's partnership, Hood & Tullgren.
 By 1909, the partnership had dissolved, and Martin began a new practice, Martin Tullgren & Sons, with both sons, Sven Minard and Herbert.
-Herbert only took a short break from 1917 to 1919, when he joined the Wisconsin State Guard as a Captain-Adjutant.Under Martin, the firm had built buildings such as the Downer Theater, Astor on the Lake, and Hotel Retlaw.
-However, by 1922 Martin, who had been ill for several months, died at the age of 64, leaving Herbert to take charge of the office.
-This included design, office practice, and supervision.
-Thus making him president of the firm by 1926 to 1936, before the business dissolved.
+Tullgren took only a short break from 1917 to 1919, when he joined the Wisconsin State Guard as a Captain-Adjutant during World War I.Under Martin, the firm designed buildings such as the Downer Theater, Astor on the Lake, and Hotel Retlaw.
+However, by 1922 Martin, who had been ill for several months, died at the age of 64, leaving Tullgren to take charge of the office.
+This included design, office practice, and supervision, thus making him president of the firm by 1926 to 1936, before the firm dissolved.